The Seed Garden

 Seed

 The drop-in constraint governance seed for any AI conversation.
-Six constraints.
+Seven constraints.
 No philosophy required.
 Paste it into any model's system prompt.
 The harvest is immediate.

 Take the seed